-Find out what other Wild foods are in season now by visiting our Wild Food Seasonal Calendar.
+Find out what other wild foods are in season now by visiting our Wild Food Seasonal Calendar.

 The stem is thicker near the base and turns again pinky purple the closer to the base that you look.
 Finally the flowers are bright yellow and small but held in large groups at the end of flower stalks, usually many flower stalks that all radiate from a single central point.
 Alexanders have an unusual smell that it quite well, alien (don’t let this put you off at all!).
-I have read that they smell similar to Angelica, I can not confirm nor deny this as I do not know what Angelica smells like (although I am growing it in my garden this year), all I can describe it as potent with a mild whiff of fart gas (the stuff you used to get as a kid from joke shops!).
+They smell similar to angelica.
+If you do now know this smell, all I can describe it as is potent with a mild whiff of fart gas (the stuff you used to get as a kid from joke shops!).
 This doesn’t sound attractive I know, but this smell completely passes when cooking and strangely you get to like it.

 Buy great Foraging Books here.

 Alexanders are easy to identify, but they do come with a warnings that apply to all Apiaceae (umbellifer) members: be aware that this family comprises the two species that are responsible for nearly all wild plant fatalities in the UK.

 Being less prone to frosts coastal areas hold most of theses unusual plants, so in order to find Alexanders, it is said that you need to be within 15 - 20 miles of the coast (or in an area that isn’t prone to frost).
 That being said, I have found them a long way in land.
 Hedge banks and roadsides seem to be the most common place to find this unusual plant.
 Once you know how to identify this plant, you will see it everywhere.

 So what’s edible?
 The whole plant!
 The leaves, flowers, stalk and root are all delicious!
 Although it’s very difficult to find land with permission to dig up the roots!